hamidb80/chem-balancer/README.md

   - it solves the equations for high coefficients number

 * cons:
-  - it's harder to implement for a programmer
+  - it's harder to implement for programmer